violacss/viola/README.md

 The primary purpose of the Viola framework is designing direction-agnostic pages inherently.
-Moreover, it is fully customizable and extensible so that you can set all the preferred design parameters in a config file and create your desired CSS classes.
+Moreover, it is fully customizable and extensible so that you can set all the preferred design parameters in a config file (`.violarc`), and create your desired CSS classes.

 [version]: https://img.shields.io/npm/v/@violacss/viola.svg?logo=npm&style=flat-square